alexalwks2/aaronjohn2.github.io/_posts/2018-06-18-mobile-flower-recognition.md

 These images could vary and have been taken at different angles and at different stages of life cycle of the flower.

 * Therefore if you train a machine learning model on it, it should be able to classify with relative accuracy as to what flower is in the image that you have taken.
 [Jimmie Goode](https://github.com/jimgoo/caffe-oxford102), used this dataset to train a Convolutional Neural Network(CNN).
 He used Caffe to classify the images in the Oxford 102 category flower dataset.
-This Caffe model is what I used in my Swift project to build the app.
+This Caffe model is what I used in my Swift project to build the Flower Recognition app.

 You can get my [Flower Recognition iOS app](//this is a comment.. leave app link in here, once it is published) in the App Store.
 It's pretty cool to see Caffe finally working on my iPhone to solve a real world problem.
 It even works without Internet connection, since the MLModel is pre-loaded onto the device and an API is not required.